stratosphere/stratosphere/events/2013/summit-tutorial.md

 <p id="handson_session"><h1>Hands-on session: Data analysis with Stratosphere</h1>

 <p>This session will introduce the attendants to the Scala language and
-then go through example data analysis jobs using the Scala intergace of the Stratosphere platform.
-The attendants will have the opportunity to program Stratosphere programs with the help of the Stratosphere team and get familiar with the basic operations of Big Data analysis using Stratosphere.</p>
+then go through example data analysis jobs using the Scala interface of the Stratosphere platform.
+The attendants will have the opportunity to develop Stratosphere programs with the help of the Stratosphere team and get familiar with the basic operations of Big Data analysis using Stratosphere.</p>

+### Detailed Schedule

 <p><b>15:30 - 15:30 Development Environment Setup</b></p>